Writing an essay could be a naturally daunting task for many people, both native and non-native speakers

 When you have done this, and it has been rightly done, you have gone halfway into giving your essay what

 it deserves.
-This is because a right understanding enables you to have the proper ideas or thoughts to
+This is because the right understanding enables you to have the proper ideas or thoughts to

 include in your argument in the essay without having to change your mind halfway in.